Jim Veihdeffer is an American that has recently moved to Saudi Arabia to teach English.

 A: The city’s mixed population of Saudis, Gulf State citizens, subcontinent and Western expats is delightfully gracious and warm.
 It is not unusual to strike up a conversation with anyone from a storekeeper to a security guard and have them invite you to sit down for tea and pastries.
 I think the most enjoyable aspect of living in Riyadh though is experiencing the adventure of a culture and lifestyle quite different from the U.S. And the very difficulty of getting into the country means that it’s an experience not many others will be able to have.

 Q: Any negatives about living in Saudi Arabia?
 What do you miss most about home?

 A: Westerners like myself typically miss the ability to mix freely with the opposite gender in public.
-This is a completely segregated society as far as genders go except for life on the compound.
+This is a completely segregated society as far as genders go, except for life on the compound.
 But living on a compound also divorces the resident from the true life of the city and nation…which is what one really comes here for.
-Absence of any alcohol for Westerners and the lack of live public music or entertainment are both sorely missed by most non-Muslims.
+The absence of any alcohol for Westerners and the lack of live public music or entertainment are both sorely missed by most non-Muslims.